Romania

 Minimum turnover tax (IMCA)

-Taxpayers (other than credit institutions and oil and gas companies) that registered a turnover of over EUR 50 million in the previous year and for which the CIT is lower than the IMCA will be required to pay CIT at the level of the IMCA.
+Taxpayers (other than credit institutions and oil and gas companies) that registered a turnover of over EUR 50 million in the previous year and for which the CIT is lower than the IMCA are required to pay CIT at the level of the IMCA.
 In the case of a tax group, the IMCA is calculated by the responsible legal entity by summing all the group members’ turnovers.

 Credit institutions (i.e. Romanian legal entities and Romanian branches of credit institutions – foreign legal entities) are liable for a newly-introduced turnover tax in addition to the CIT.